nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Key terms <a name="key-terms"></a>

-These are the key terms defined for usage of the commands:
+These are the key terms defined for the usage of the commands:

 - **Module Code**: Refers to the module code of a NUS module <br> e.g. CS2103, GEQ1000, ST2334